-To find out program types & dates, please click on our “Events” tab and scroll to see our interpretive program offerings throughout the winter.
+To find out program types & dates, please click on our “Events” tab and scroll to see our interpretive program offerings throughout the month.
 For more information about our programs or to register, please call 702-515-5367.

 With the arrival of spring in Southern Nevada, visitors to Red Rock Canyon National Conservation Area should keep the following seasonal safety tips in mind:

 ∗ Be aware of the forecast.
 While most March days in the Mojave Desert are sunny, that doesn’t rule out the chance of wind, rain, and even snow storms.
 Avoid outdoor activities during these storms.
 Red Rock Canyon’s forecast can be found here: National Weather Service

 ∗ Stay hydrated.
 It is very dry here, so bring at least 1-2 liters of water per person for your visit.
 Don’t wait until you are thirsty.
 Avoid alcohol, coffee, tea, and caffeinated soft drinks, which can cause dehydration.

 ∗ Be aware of no cell phone coverage.
 There is limited to no cell phone coverage at Red Rock Canyon, so make sure to communicate to someone about your destination and your estimated time of return.
 Because of that, we do not recommend using ride-sharing applications or taxis to visit.
 If you are getting dropped off, schedule your pickup time and location prior to being dropped off.
 There is no shuttle to drive visitors around the Scenic Drive.

 ∗ Dress in plenty of layers.
 Keep your head, ears, hands, and feet warm with hats, gloves, and wool socks.
 Use sunscreen and wear a hat when outdoors.